Tornadoes of 2025: March 14–16 (United States)

+March 15 (Uganda)

+A powerful waterspout made landfall in Kalangala, damaging or destroying hundreds of structures across at least five villages, including a police station, homes, and businesses.
+Four people were killed and over 30 were injured.

 March 19 (United States)

 A strong low-pressure system brought high winds and thunderstorms to northern Illinois and Indiana on March 19.
 15 tornadoes were confirmed, including three that impacted Gary, Indiana.
 The strongest to impact the city, an EF1 tornado, injured one person after a roof collapsed on them.